 After conducting a change impact assessment, you should take these opinions into account when developing an ERP project plan.
 Some of these opinions provide insight into the benefits employees expect from new software and help inform how project success should be measured.

 While a new ERP system may not make everyone happy, reaching a consensus among stakeholders with multiple viewpoints can maximize buy-in and system usage.

 One of the biggest challenges of business-IT alignment is obtaining executive buy-in.
 Here are four reasons why it’s so difficult:

-- They Don’t Have the Budget to Pay for the Initiative
+- They don’t have the budget for the initiative

 How to Ensure Executive Buy-in

 Standardizing processes or telling certain workgroups they can’t get exactly what they want from an ERP system are just two instances where executive buy-in becomes important.
 So, how do you achieve executive buy-in?

 First, you must understand the mindset of executives: The C-suite typically has a vision of how their company should run, and this vision is based on business value.
 They may also have pressures from the board of directors or private equity investors.